BackmanLab/ChromGEM/New_README.md

 For each SR-EV configuration, Layer 2 performs the following operations:

+1. Go to the directory containing the SREV configuration (ideally should have 1 SREV configuration per folder).
+2. Copy over the fluorophore diffusivity simulation scripts to that directory.
+3. Load the LAMMPS Molecular Dynamics and MPI packages.
+4. Enter SREV configuration filenames into the fluorophore diffusivity scripts.
-1. `InitWalkers.f90` randomly initializes 10,000 probe positions inside the simulation box while rejecting positions that overlap nucleosomes or previously placed probes.
+5. `InitWalkers.f90` randomly initializes 10,000 probe positions inside the simulation box while rejecting positions that overlap nucleosomes or previously placed probes.
-2. `getconfig_nooverlaps.in` prepares the nucleosome configuration and remove rare unrealistic nucleosome overlaps before probe diffusion is simulated.
+6. `getconfig_nooverlaps.in` prepares the nucleosome configuration and remove rare unrealistic nucleosome overlaps before probe diffusion is simulated.
-3. `overlapfilter*.in` generate information necessary to maintain a constant temperature throughout binding iterations for input into `first_sim.in` and `continue_sim.in`.
+7. `overlapfilter.in` outputs the number of SREV nucleosomes from Step #6, which is used to compute the LAMMPS parameter needed to maintain a constant temperature throughout binding iterations for input into `first_sim.in`.
-4. `first_sim.in` performs the first LAMMPS diffusion interval and writes the probe trajectory to `walkers.xyz`.
+8. `first_sim.in` performs the first LAMMPS diffusion interval and writes the probe trajectory to `walkers.xyz`.
+9. For *n* number of user-specified iterations, loop through Steps #10-12 below:
-5. `ImmobilConversion.f90` reads the final saved frame, calculates the probe-to-nucleosome distance, and based on this distance assigns each probe a state:
+> 10. `ImmobilConversion.f90` reads the final saved frame, calculates the probe-to-nucleosome distance, and based on this distance assigns each probe a state:
    - type 2: mobile/unbound;
    - type 3: nucleosome-colocalized/immobilized.
+> 11. `overlapfilter_continue.in` outputs the number of immobilized dye labels and stuck SREV nucleosomes in the simulation, which is used to compute the LAMMPS parameter needed to maintain a constant temperature throughout binding iterations for input into `continue_sim.in`.
-6. `continue_sim.in` uses the updated probe states to continue the simulation.
+> 12. `continue_sim.in` uses the updated probe states to continue the simulation.
 Bound probes remain fixed, while unbound probes continue to diffuse.
-7. The immobilization and continuation steps are repeated for the number of iterations specified in `execute_sim_in_array.sh`.
-8. `FinalWash.f90` performs the final distance check and removes all probes that remain unbound, producing the simulated post-wash labeled chromatin sample.
+13. `FinalWash.f90` performs the final distance check and removes all probes that remain unbound, producing the simulated post-wash labeled chromatin sample.

 The supplied BrdU scripts use an effective probe diameter of 1 reduced unit (10 nm), whereas the supplied EdU scripts use an effective diameter of 0.2 reduced units (2 nm).
 Throughout Layer 2, `1 reduced unit = 10 nm`.